 Learners take turns to say the next number in a number pattern.
-The learner who finishes the pattern puts up their hand.
+The learner who finishes the pattern must put up their hand.
 The winner is the first learner to put up both hands.

 - Learners practice skip counting